igutierrezm/DPMNeal3.jl/docs/src/create.md

 # Creating a DPM

-To implement a new DPM, the first step is to define a subtype of `AbstractDPM` that extends the type `DPM` using composition, e.g.
+The first step is to define a subtype of `AbstractDPM` that extends the type `DPM` using composition, e.g.

 ```julia
 struct MyDPM <: AbstractDPM